 Pastoral Care Team

-For pastoral care support, please contact any member of the Pastoral Care Team by telephone (650-948-1083) or by email, or call the After-Hours Urgent Care Line (650-823-4562).
-The Pastoral Care Team includes Pastors Kathi McShane, Dirk Damonte, Sam Lewis, and Jon Visitacion, and Ministry Directors Carol Damonte, Michelle Caudle, and Patricia Parfett.
+For pastoral care support, please contact any member of the Pastoral Care Team by telephone (650-948-1083) or by email.
+If you have an emergency pastoral care need, call the After-Hours Urgent Pastoral Care Line (650-823-4562).
+The Pastoral Care Team includes Pastors Kathi McShane, Dirk Damonte, Sam Blewis, Jeong Park, and Jeremy Steele, and Ministry Director Carol Damonte.

 Grief & Support